-Why?
-Why me?
-What is the meaning of this suffering?
 These are questions asked by Christians and non-Christians alike.
-No one is immune to suffering and adversity: “Man is born to trouble, as the sparks fly upward” (Job 5:7).
+No one is immune to suffering and adversity: Man is born to trouble, as the sparks fly upward (Job 5:7).
 There are the pressures of want, need, sorrow, pain, persecution, unpopularity or loneliness.
-Some suffer for what they have done; others suffer because of what people have done to them.
-Many suffer because they are victims of circumstances beyond their control.
+Some people suffer as a result of things they have done; others suffer because of what people have done to them.
+Many others suffer because they are victims of circumstances beyond their control.

-Pain is distressing.
-There can be nights of agony when God seems so unfair and it seems there is no possible help or answer.
-The solution is to condition our attitudes so that we learn to triumph in and through suffering.
-When Paul looked for relief from his “thorn in the flesh” (2 Corinthians 12:7),God did not take it away (although there may be times that He does), but told him that “My grace is sufficient for you, for my strength is made perfect in weakness” (verse 9).
+The biblical solution is to condition our attitudes so that we learn to triumph in and through suffering.
+When Paul looked for relief from his thorn in the flesh (2 Corinthians 12:7),God did not take it away (although there may be times that he does).
+Instead, he told him, My grace is sufficient for you, for my strength is made perfect in weakness (2 Corinthians 12.9).

 Billy Graham says, "Nowhere does the Bible teach that Christians are exempt from the tribulations and natural disasters that come upon the people of the world.
 Scripture does teach that the Christian can face tribulation, crisis, calamity, and personal suffering with a supernatural power that is not available to the person outside of Christ."